Do visitors to Canada need health insurance?

 - your nationality

-Most visitors can stay in Canada for up to 6 months.
+Most visitors to Canada can stay in the country for up to six months.
 The border services officer at the port of entry may allow more or less time and will put the date you must leave by in your passport.
 They may also give you a document called a visitor record, which will show the date you need to leave by.
-If you don’t get a stamp in your passport, you can stay for 6 months from the day you entered Canada or until your passport expires, whichever comes first.
+If you don’t get a stamp in your passport, you can stay for six months from the day you entered Canada or until your passport expires, whichever comes first.

 Basic requirements for eligibility for a visitor visa include:

-- traveller has evidence of ties (for example, a job, residence, financial assets or family) that will ensure return to your home country
+- evidence of ties (for example, a job, residence, financial assets, or family) that will ensure your return to your home country

 - agreement that you will leave Canada at the end of your visit

-- enough money for your stay (this depends on how long and where you will stay)
+- enough money for your stay (depending on how long and where you will stay)

 You may also need a medical exam and letter of invitation from a resident of Canada.